JackLaw2001/Student-Submission-Marking-System/README.md

 This script processes student submissions in specified directories and grades them based on predefined criteria using a marking system powered by ChatGPT.
 It generates markdown reports that summarize the assessment information for each student.

-This project can be easily extended to marking other courses. **If you find this project useful, please star this project**
+This project can be easily extended to marking other courses. **If you find this project useful, please star this project.**

+This system is only used as an aid for marking. **It is markers' own responsibility to make sure all marks are correct.**

 ## Features